swishjam/swishjam/dashboard/README.md

 ## Development

 Under the hood, the Swishjam Dashboard is a NextJS application.
+NodeJS 18+ is required.
 To get started, run the following commands:

 First, install packages: